Home | About USIG | What's New | Events

 B. Proprietary Interest

-As a general rule, an organization is exempt from certain taxes only if all its individuals having ties to it, including board members, management, employees and third parties, have no direct or indirect interest in its operations or assets (Article 261, 7.1 d, Tax Code, and Instruction of 1998).
-It is also generally accepted that founders of corporate foundations, as well as founders and donors of public utility foundations and public utility associations, may not maintain any property interests or rights of reversion for any contributed property, since this would violate their fundamental requirement to serve the public benefit (Model Charters for Public Utility Associations and Foundations, Conseil d’Etat and in French).
+As a general rule, an organization is exempt from certain taxes only if all individuals having ties to it, including board members, management, employees and third parties, have no direct or indirect interest in its operations or assets.
+[10] It is also generally accepted that founders of corporate foundations, as well as founders and donors of public utility foundations and public utility associations, may not maintain any property interests or rights of reversion for any contributed property, since this would violate their fundamental requirement to serve the public benefit (Model Charters for Public Utility Associations and Foundations,Conseil d’Etat {in French}).

 There are certain exceptions, however.
-Members of declared associations and general interest associations may retain an ownership interest in their donation; and if permitted by the organization’s governing documents, over any contributions to the association’s endowment capital and any membership dues paid (Article 15, Implementation Decree of the Associations Law).
-[7]
+Members of declared associations and general interest associations may retain an ownership interest in their donation and, if permitted by the organization’s governing documents, over any contributions to the association’s endowment capital and any membership dues paid (Article 15, Implementation Decree of the Associations Law).
+[11]

 C. Dissolution